FactomProject/distribution/README.md

 Source code archive: pending

+## Release notes for v0.4.1.1
+- This fixes a problem which causes network disconnections when many peers are connecting to a node.
+- Increase the broadcast rate of p2p messages

 ## Release notes for v0.4.1.0

-This is a required upgrade.
-Older versions of software will not download new blocks from the network.
+**This is a required upgrade.**  Older versions of software will not download new blocks from the network.

 - Large fix for network connection problems
 - Prioritized Directory Block and Factoid Block downloading over Entry downloading.
 This is apparent when viewing the control panel 1st and 2nd pass.